-Related main article: Description of Subset Editor
+Related main article: Subsets Overview

 If there are attribute entries in a database, then you can filter the corresponding dimension for these attributes using the Attribute tab of the Subset Editor.
-To select options in the Attribute tab, you must first activate the Attribute Filter by marking the checkbox in the upper-right corner of the tab window.
+To select options in the Attribute tab, you must first activate the Attribute filter by marking the checkbox in the upper-right corner of the tab window.

 Let’s look at an example.
 In the Customers dimension of the Biker database, each customer has a salesperson as an attribute.
 We want to filter for salespersons whose names begin with the letter J. First, activate the Attribute Filter by marking the checkbox, then enter “J*” in the SalesPerson field (see screenshot below).

 If you wanted to filter for all of the customers associated with a particular salesperson, you would enter the salesperson’s name in the SalesPerson field.

 Entries in the same line are connected with “AND”, entries in different lines are connected with “OR”.